 Prior to starting the Adv UPRT Instructor course, you will do an assessment flight with a senior and very experienced instructor.
 This allows us to recommend any pre-course training and to customise the course to ensure the focus addresses the required areas.
 EASA mandates an aerobatic rating or similar experience.
 Our Aerobatic rating course probably provides 5 times the aerobatics experience than would be gained flying the same course in a Cessna Aerobat, we therefore recommend, if you have not already got an aerobatic rating, doing the course with us.
 We do not Gold Plate the standards required but we do ensure anybody gaining their Adv UPRT Instructors certificate with us is completely safe and highly capable.

 We work with our student instructors to ensure they get the most out of the course.
-Following the EASA mandated assessment flight, we we discuss your relevant flying experience and what might be required on the course or prior to the course starting.
+Following the EASA mandated assessment flight, we will discuss your relevant flying experience and what might be required on the course or prior to the course starting.

 Adv UPRT Instructors teaching for the FCL 745a course require to be qualified in accordance with FCL.915(e):